19hours/sg-statutes/Acts/Income Tax Act.md

 “approved” means approved by the Minister or such person as he may appoint;

+[Deleted by Act 2 of 2016 wef 01/01/2016]

-“medisave contribution ceiling”, in relation to an individual, means the maximum amount directed by the Minister under section 13(6) of the Central Provident Fund Act;
+“basic healthcare sum”, in relation to an individual, means the maximum amount directed by the Minister under section 13(6) of the Central Provident Fund Act;

+[Act 2 of 2016 wef 01/01/2016]

 “NOR individual” has the same meaning as in section 13N(7);